pandas-dev/pandas/doc/source/options.rst

 **Note:** developers can check out pandas/core/config.py for more info.

-All of the functions above accept a regexp pattern (``re.search`` style) as an argument, and so passing in a substring will work - as long as it is unambiguous :
+All of the functions above accept a regexp pattern (``re.search`` style) as an argument, and so passing in a substring will work - as long as it is unambiguous:

 .. ipython:: python